Anwarvic/anwarvic.github.io/README.md

 these steps:
 - Go to the `my_collections/_machine-translation` directory.
 - Create a new Markdown file with the name of the post.
-- Add the Front Matter to the file.
+- Add the following Front Matter to the file.
     ```
     ---
     title:    # Title of the post.